vuejs/v2.vuejs.org/src/v2/guide/transitions.md

 </script>
 {% endraw %}

+Another technique is CSS variables such as `:style="'--animation-order:' + index` and `transition-delay: calc(var(--animation-order) * 50ms);`.
+This isn't as [cross-browser compatible](https://caniuse.com/#feat=css-variables), but it does not require coding a timeout.
+See a [complete but non-vue example](https://css-tricks.com/different-approaches-for-creating-a-staggered-animation/).

 ## Reusable Transitions

 Transitions can be reused through Vue's component system.
 To create a reusable transition, all you have to do is place a `<transition>` or `<transition-group>` component at the root, then pass any children into the transition component.